CASE FILEVH-2026-001

 Medium-high.
 The Best Buy affiliate leak is the strongest data point in this cluster.
 It is well-sourced, consistent with Rockstar's prior retail coordination pattern on RDR2, and structurally distinct from speculation — affiliate backends are logistics infrastructure, not wish lists.
 The PSN store entry corroborates from a different channel.
 The May 12 scheduling gap is circumstantial but fits the pattern.

-The article carries a rumored status because Rockstar has not announced Trailer 3, confirmed a date, or posted to the Newswire.
-Until one of those events occurs, the window is a high-confidence inference, not a confirmed fact.
-We will file an update within six hours of any Rockstar drop, whether that drop lands inside the May 18–21 corridor or outside it.
+The article carries a rumored status because Rockstar has not announced Trailer 3, confirmed a date, or posted to the Newswire in the tracked channels we verified for this update.
+The missed window does not prove the backend signals were false, but it does downgrade the dated May 18-21 call.
+We will file an update within six hours of any Rockstar drop.

 Sources